-The academy trust is developing a formal risk management process in place to assess all risks and implements risk management strategies.
+The academy trust is developing a formal risk management processto assess all risks and implements risk management strategies.
 The process, which will be overseen and reviewed by the trustees on an annual basis, identifies the types of risk the academy trust faces.
 These risks are then assessed and prioritised in terms of their potential impact and the likelihood of occurrence.
 Where necessary, actions to mitigate the risks identified are put in place.